NoodlesPi/hello-world/README.md

 # hello-world
-This is a exercise for the given tutorial
+This is a exercise sdfafor the given tutorial

 Hi,NoodelsPi!